Bruxelles96/Bruxelles96.github.io/_posts/2019-01-01-Kidzibits.markdown

 description: >

   Kidzibits is a Minneapolis company specializing in exhibit design, development, and fabrication.
 Their educational, interactive and kid-friendly work can be seen in children's museums, nature centers, zoos and science centers nation wide.
-During my time at Kidzibits, I assisted in the graphics development of new exhibits for the Minnesota Children's Museum, and the Discovery Depot Children's Museum in Galesburg, IL.
+During my time at Kidzibits, I assisted in graphics development of new exhibits for the Minnesota Children's Museum, and the Discovery Depot Children's Museum in Galesburg, IL.

   <br>
   <br>